tryscer/flock/flock-music.md

 (future insert) *…so Elvis stepped on a grenade and stepped off the edge of the world.
 We need a new King.
 Jerry Lee is underground;*

 By the offramp from highway 29 to Salisbury, a big sign welcomes us to the Hitching Post Drive-In.
 Barry kills the headlights.
 We roll up the windows even though the night is warm, and whisper to each other even though the windows are rolled up.
-	“Be careful,” Eleanore says to Barry.
+​	“Be careful,” Eleanore says to Barry.
 “Don’t bump into Shirley’s car.”
-	We’re a long line of cars, all with their headlights dark, stealing into the immense lot from across the line of little mounds that mark its back perimeter.
+​	We’re a long line of cars, all with their headlights dark, stealing into the immense lot from across the line of little mounds that mark its back perimeter.
 I’m in the back seat; Alice and Cindy flank me, both hugging me.
-	Eleanore took my place in the front.
+​	Eleanore took my place in the front.
 She’s holding on to the dashboard with a tense anticipation, like a captain at the wheel, as we find our place in the back with the others.
 It’s a new Elvis film playing, black-and-white.
 Elvis sits brooding in a jail cell.
 His white face towers over us, his hairline cut off by the rim of the Chevy’s roof.
-	“Look how *handsome* he was,” Cindy says.
+​	“Look how *handsome* he was,” Cindy says.
-	“He walks and talks like a real *king*,” Eleanore says.
+​	“He walks and talks like a real *king*,” Eleanore says.
-	“What an *asset* the world lost today,” Barry says.
+​	“What an *asset* the world lost today,” Barry says.
-	The lot was so big its edges were shrouded in darkness, and full of cars – dozens of cars.
-We found a place facing the big screen, next to a speaker pole with an intact speaker attached to it.
-The people in the car next to us – kids like us – gave us a look.
+​	The lot is so big its edges are shrouded in darkness, and full of cars – dozens of cars.
+We find a place facing the big screen, next to a speaker pole with an intact speaker attached to it.
+The people in the car next to us – kids like us – give us a dirty look.
-“Play innocent,” Barry said.
+​	“Play innocent,” Barry says.
-“We are innocent,” Eleanore said.
+​	“We are innocent,” Eleanore says.
-“That’s the spirit,” Cindy said.
+​	“That’s the spirit,” Cindy says.
-On the screen, Elvis and Judy Tyler are sitting next to each other at a bar, shooting questioning looks at each other.
+​	On the screen, Elvis and Judy Tyler are sitting next to each other at a bar, shooting questioning looks at each other.
 Under the screen there’s a little stage and under it there’s a white booth and next to it I can see Eddie and Rosetta and someone in an usher’s uniform, white and orange.
 Eddie has his hand on the man’s shoulder and Rosetta is shaving bills from a big stack and pushing them into the man’s hand as, above them, Elvis is standing on a little stage above the bar, strapping on a guitar.
-	Suddenly Alice takes my hand.
-She presses her palm to mine.
+	"I know what you need," Alice says.
+She presses her palm against mine.
 	“Forget it,” I say and pull my hand away.
 “It’s lost all meaning now.”

 *(yor… soyoung and beau… ti-fohl…)*

 When we heard the news on the radio I felt like a truck has rammed itself into my stomach.
 Barry stopped the car and I felt like we were still moving; I put my hand on Barry’s shoulder, trying to right myself, feeling I would fall at any moment.
-	“I don’t even know why I’m crying,” I heard Cindy saying behind me.
+​	“I don’t even know why I’m crying,” I heard Cindy saying behind me.
 “I mean, I never really knew him.
 Or have I?”
-	“I don’t know why I’m crying, either,” said Alice.
+​	“I don’t know why I’m crying, either,” said Alice.
 “Eleanore, do you know why you’re crying?”
-	“Shut up, girl,” said Eleanore, sobbing.
+​	“Shut up, girl,” said Eleanore, sobbing.
-Eddie was sitting to my right.
+​	Eddie was sitting to my right.
 He put a hand on my shoulder. “s’alright,” he said in my ear.
 “Just a little bit of shock, boy-o… it’s going to be over in a minute or two…”
-His kindness surprised me – and served to underline the gravity of the news.
+​	His kindness surprised me – and served to underline the gravity of the news.
-“It’s the end of rock and roll,” Eleanore said.
+​	“It’s the end of rock and roll,” Eleanore said.
-“Nice, really nice,” Cindy said.
+​	“Nice, really nice,” Cindy said.
 “Cheerful as always.”
-“She’s right, though,” Alice said.
+​	“She’s right, though,” Alice said.
 “It’s the end of something to be sure.”
 She put her hand on mine.
 “It might,” she added, “be the start of something…”
 ​	“Are you going to prophet school, too?”
 Cindy said.
-I took Alice’s hand and squeezed it.
-Alice squeezed back – a perfectly silent channel of communication, just for us, in the middle of this loud and public car.
-​	“Yeah,” said Alice, “me and the Bear-gineer.
+​	I took Alice’s hand and squeezed it.
+Alice squeezed back – a perfectly silent channel of communication, just for us, in the middle of this loud and public car.   ​	“Yeah,” said Alice, “me and the Bear-gineer.
 We’re following Tim there.”
 ​	“The Bear-gineer,” I said.
 “Where is that smelly old thing?
 I think I deserve to hug it for a little while.”
 ​	The Bear-gineer was found and passed on and I latched on to it, putting my face in his dusty fur.
 For a minute I was a boy.
 Then, Barry’s voice pulled me back:
 ​	“We better get out of the way.”